 In some cases, a separate Part D policy may not be necessary because prescription drug coverage will already be covered under a Part C policy.

 Depending on the policy you buy, you may be restricted to buying less expensive generic drugs, or you may be limited in the quantity you can buy.
 In some cases, you’ll also need to obtain prior authorization.

-This is why it’s incredibly important that you take the time every year to review your drug benefits.
+This is why it’s incredibly important that you take the time to review your drug benefits every year.